 Review speed and the Time to Review metric represent the turnaround of a review.
 The following actions count toward this metric: approval, comment, or request for change.

 Note: Review speed considers initial code reviews only.
+Also, BitBucket comments, requests for change, or labels will not count as a review.

 Review influence displays Review Cycles, or the the average count of back and forth from author to a reviewer in a pull request.